An Overview of Florida’s Car Accident Statute of Limitations

 Building a strong personal injury case takes time, even if your claim is simple and straightforward.
 The more complex your case is, the longer it could take your attorney to research and document your accident, injuries, and damages.

 For that reason, you should contact a personal injury lawyer as soon as possible after an accident.

-Moving quickly on your legal claim will help ensure that your attorney can file your claim before the statute of limitations runs out.
+Moving quickly on your legal claim will help ensure that your attorney can file your claim before the car accident statute of limitations in Florida runs out.
 Taking swift action can also benefit you in other ways.